FlipperPA/ansible-ubuntu-python3-django/README.md

 ## Preparing the Destination Server

-The destination server will need to be kickstarted with Ubuntu 18.04.
-Log in as root to your freshly created Digital Ocean droplet (you used SSH keys, right?), and create a user on the destination server.
+The destination server will need to be kickstarted with Ubuntu 20.04; be sure [you've uploaded your public key to Digital Ocean, and included it during droplet creation](https://www.digitalocean.com/docs/droplets/how-to/add-ssh-keys/).
+Be sure to copy the commands below line-by-line; some command require interaction, and if you're learning, it will help you figure out what each command does.

+### Creating a Service User for Ansible

+* First, log in as root to your freshly created Digital Ocean droplet
+* Then, create a service account to run Ansible.
 I'll call this service account user `ansible_deploy`, but feel free to name it something different.
 If you name it something different, you'll want to change it in `ansible.cfg` as well.
+Here are the command to create the user:

 ```bash
 adduser --disabled-password --gecos "" ansible_deploy